cri-o/cri-o/tutorial.md

 This section will walk you through installing the following components:

-* ocid - The implementation of the Kubernetes CRI, which manages Pods.
+* crio - The implementation of the Kubernetes CRI, which manages Pods.
-* ocic - The ocid client for testing.
+* crioctl - The crio client for testing.
 * cni - The Container Network Interface
 * runc - The OCI runtime to launch the container